micmejia/bible-dump/AMPC/1 Peter/1 Pet 2.md

-[After all] what [^f]kind of glory [is there in it] if, when you do wrong and are punished for it, you take it patiently?
+[After all] what kind of glory [is there in it] if, when you do wrong and are punished for it, you take it patiently?
 But if you bear patiently with suffering [which results] when you do right _and_ that is undeserved, it is acceptable _and_ pleasing to God.